The ACP was put into place to analyse the Good Agricultural Practice (GAP) measures that were implemented under the EU Nitrates Directive.

 The main water quality challenges concerning nutrients are:

-- Leaching of N as nitrate from the soil to groundwater which can result in unacceptably high nitrate levels in drinking water supplies
+- Leaching of N as nitrate from the soil into groundwater which can result in unacceptably high nitrate levels in drinking water

-- Surface loss or runoff of soluble forms of N and P from soils or manure, or movement of P enriched soil to drainage channels, ditches or streams which can then cause the eutrophication
+- Runoff of soluble forms of N and P from soils or manure, or movement of P enriched soil to drainage channels, ditches or streams which can cause eutrophication

 Eutrophication is the over-nourishment and subsequent growth of aquatic plants.
-It can be caused by excessive concentrations of N and P in water and lead to de-oxygenation of sensitive water-bodies, changes in ecological structure and decreases in amenity.
+It can be caused by excessive concentrations of N and P in water and lead to de-oxygenation of water-bodies, changes in ecological structure and an overall imbalance.
 Excessive N as nitrate in drinking water supplies can also be toxic above a maximum acceptable concentration.

-Our role: The ACP was initiated to provide a comprehensive scientific evaluation of the GAP regulations in Ireland and the catchments are representative of farming in Ireland.
-As the use of N and P is a farm management and economic concern as well as a concern in the aquatic environment, four component programme tasks are being undertaken with original data collection and assessments.
+The ACP was initiated to provide a comprehensive scientific evaluation of the GAP regulations in Ireland, while the catchments are representative of farming in all of Ireland.
+The use of N and P is an economic, aquatic environment and farm management concern.
+Therefore four component programme tasks are being undertaken with original data collection and assessments.
 These are:

-It is vital that farming stakeholders are fully aware and receptive to the management implications of the legislation and so these tasks are being supported by a Teagasc advisory team in each catchment.
+It is vital that farming stakeholders are fully aware and receptive to the management implications of the legislation, so these tasks are supported by a Teagasc advisory team in each catchment.
 The ACP outcomes are continued assessments and recommendations of how effective the GAP regulations are in terms of farm economics and the links between farm management, landscape and water quality.